nickmeldrum/nickmeldrumdotcom/site/_posts/2016-03-29-decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

 ### How do we make use of closures?

 We could have just stored the inner object on the new object in order to call it later.
 Why didn't we do that?
 Because it would have made it public and that would have been weird.
 I would have confused the user of my object.
-Do I call `instance.setSuffix()` or `instance._original.setSuffix()`.
+Do I call {% ihighlight javascript %}instance.setSuffix(){% endihighlight %} or {% ihighlight javascript %}instance._original.setSuffix(){% endihighlight %}.
 Far better to make the object a private member.

 >"But JavaScript doesn't have private members, oh noes!"